ASHRAB Board Member Biographies

 Anjuli Grantham is Curator of Collections and Exhibits at the Baranov Museum/Kodiak Historical Society and a consulting public historian who collaborates on historic preservation, museum and archival projects.
 She received a BA in History, Spanish and International Studies from the University of Oregon and MA in Public History from the University of South Carolina.
 She has served on the board of the Alaska Historical Society and is active in advocating for historical programs.

-Della Hall is the Associate Archivist at the Alaska and Polar Regions Collections and Archives in the Elmer E. Rasmuson Library at the University of Alaska Fairbanks.
-Della has worked for the Western History Association, the Pioneer Air Museum, the Tanana Valley Railroad Museum, and the University of Alaska Museum of the North.
+Della Hall became the Executive Director of Museums Alaska in 2017.
+She was previously the Associate Archivist at the Alaska & Polar Regions Collections & Archives in the Elmer E. Rasmuson Library, University of Alaska Fairbanks.
+Della has also worked for the Western History Association, the Pioneer Air Museum, the Tanana Valley Railroad Museum, and the University of Alaska Museum of the North.
 Della holds an M.A. in History with a Certificate in Museum Studies from University of Delaware and a B.S. in History, Technology, and Society from Georgia Institute of Technology.
-Della serves on the board of Museums Alaska and is currently working on her second M.A. in Anthropology at University of Alaska Fairbanks.
+Della has been working on her second M.A. in Anthropology through University of Alaska Fairbanks.

 Lisa J. Hart, JD